CQuez/CodingChallenge/readme.md

 # My Improvements
-To complete the challenge I had chosen the following three improvements.
+To complete the challenge, I had chosen the following three improvements.

 * Switch to a datepicker for the Date of Birth input and a dropdown for Title in New/Edit Contact